AnonymerNiklasistanonym/MoonpieBot/README.md

    npm prune --production
    ```

+6. Provide a configuration (more details can be found in the [Features section](#features))

+   - Either using environment variables
-6. Provide the necessary environment variables or a `.env` file in the source code directory with the following information:
+   - Or using a `.env` file in the directory from which you are starting the bot

      You can copy the [`.env.example`](./.env.example) file, rename it to `.env` and then edit the "variables" in there.
      The file contains also the information about what variables need to be set.

-   - Detailed list of steps to get a Twitch OAuth token:
+   - A detailed list of steps to get a Twitch OAuth token:

      1. Log into your twitch account (or better the account of the bot) in the browser
      2. Visit the webpage [twitchapps.com/tmi](https://twitchapps.com/tmi/)